karunakarrao/DevOps/Kubernetes/K8S-Notes.md

     2). pod and performace

 by default k8s not comes with monitoring solution. for that we need to use open source solutions like
-    1. Metrix severs
+    1. Metrix severs --> memroy monitoring solution.
     2. prometheus
     3. elastic stack
     4. Datadog
     5. dynatrace

-we can have i metrix sever for each k8s cluster. it is an in memory monitroing solution. we cant see historical performace. k8s runs and agent on each node is kubelet. kubelet also contain component called cAdviser. which is resposible collecting the node metrix and send it to the metrics sever.
+we can have i metrix sever for each k8s cluster. it is an in memory monitroing solution. we cant see historical performace. k8s run an agent on each node is kubelet. kubelet also contain component called cAdviser. which is resposible collecting the node metrix and send it to the metrics sever.

 for minikube, we can use
         $ minikube addons enable metrics-server